 A grower near Camilla, Ga., whose family has started many successful ventures on their farm, reminded me that failure has few friends, but success many.
 He recounted how many of their successes did not start out looking like the best decisions they ever made.
 Yet they believed in the idea, pulled together, worked hard to improve it and ultimately succeeded.
-PG

 Cathy was indeed an innovator and a committed leader who insisted on excellence and a high standard of quality.

 By 1998, Cathy had met and married Craig Kvien and they had two daughters, Amy and Allison.
 She was a volunteer in the Tift County School System and served on the Board of the Tift County Foundation for Educational Excellence.
 Her volunteerism in the schools where her children at tended became more and more important to her, and she finally decided to step away from serving as Editor of The Peanut Grower.

 It seems like yesterday when I interviewed for the position.
 Once I had been hired, I traveled to Tifton and spent a week learning from Cathy what all I could expect as the editor of Peanut Grower.
 She had a lot of good advice, but there was much I had to learn on my own as well.

 I remember how excited she was to be starting a new chapter in her life and to be working in the education system where she could have a direct impact on her children.
 In fact, she mostly talked about Craig and her girls because thats where her passion was.
 She had made Peanut Grower a success and it was time to move on.